-RHU envisions becoming a beacon of knowledge, a brand for academic distinction and a force of meaningful transformation by fostering a culture of quality, instituting authentic learning conditions, and supporting purposeful research to advance knowledge and nurture leaders capable of driving development and contributing to the enrichment of the community - immediate and beyond.
+RHU envisions becoming a beacon of knowledge, a brand for academic distinction, and a force of meaningful transformation.
+It strives to foster quality, institute authentic learning conditions, and support purposeful research to advance knowledge and nurture leaders capable of driving development and contributing to the enrichment of the community - immediate and beyond.

-RHU shall: institute a culture of quality by committing to due process, academic excellence and hard-work; set up learning conditions conducive to farming dreams, stimulating imagination and cultivating passion to forever learn; instill the values of responsible behavior, tolerance, and freedom of self-expression and thought; and align learning outcomes with emergent community needs to ultimately transcend students' potential, possibilities, and contribution beyond time and distance.
+RHU shall: institute quality education by committing to due process, academic excellence, and distinction.
+It shall set up conditions conducive to farming dreams, stimulating imagination, and cultivating passion for lifelong learning.
+It shall instill the values of responsible behavior, tolerance, and freedom of self-expression and thought, and align learning outcomes with emergent community needs to transcend students' potential, possibilities, and contribution beyond time and distance.